fabridamicelli/echoes/docs/index.md

  - seaborn
  - tests: mypy, pytest

-The code has been tested with Python 3.7 on Ubuntu 16.04.
+The code has been tested with Python 3.7 on Ubuntu 16.04. and 18.04.4

-### Datasets
- - Mackey-Glass-t17

 ## Tests
 Run tests with